M0gM0g/SuperEmojiFuntime/README.md

 # SuperEmojiFuntime

-Super Emoji Funtime! is an children's iOS learning application built using SwiftUI.
+Super Emoji Funtime! is a children's iOS learning application built using SwiftUI.

 The premise of SEF! is simple:

-You are given a word and must match the word to the given set of emojis.
+You are given a target word and must match the word to the correct emoji.

-There is the target word and 3 emojis to choose from.
+There is a target word and 3 emojis to choose from.
 The "decoy" emojis are random.

 When the target word is displayed, the word is spoken using Apple's speech sythesis framework.